 Use this feature to activate or deactivate the SATA controller, and set the compatibility mode.
-The options for SATA Controller 0 are Disabled, Enhanced, and Compatible.
-The options for SATA Controller 1 are Disabled and Enhanced.
+The options are Disabled, Enhanced, and Compatible.
+The default for SATA Controller 0 is Compatible.
+The default of SATA Controller 1 is Enhanced.

 AHCI Mode